TryKatChup/Poke-Pi-Dex/README.md

   <h1> Poké-Pi-Dex</h1>

-  Deep Learning for Computer Vision related project for nostalgic poké weebs (Sistemi Digitali M, University of Bologna), made by <a href="https://github.com/TryKatChup">Karina Chichifoi</a> and <a href="https://github.com/mikyll">Michele Righi</a>.<br/>
+  Deep Learning for Computer Vision related project for nostalgic poké weebs.
+Created by <a href="https://github.com/TryKatChup">Karina Chichifoi</a> and <a href="https://github.com/mikyll">Michele Righi</a>.<br/>
 We recreated a Pokédex clone, which recognizes pictures of Pokémon from the first generation, using a Convolutional Neural Network.
 It's built on Raspberry Pi4 with LCD display, PiCamera, speaker and some other components attached.
 The case is made of recycled cardboard. 🌱
 <br/><br/>
   <a href="https://github.com/TryKatChup/Poke-Pi-Dex/blob/main/README.it.md#-poké-pi-dex">Italiano</a>